Final Push on 2015 Legislative Session in Maryland General Assembly!

 The Sierra Club's Legislative Committee works to pass progressive environmental legislation in Maryland.
-We have identified our priorities for this session -- those bills that are especially critical to the environment -- and are organizing efforts to promote them.
-In addition, we monitor legislation introduced throughout the Session and may organize additional lobbying efforts.
-Check out our Take Action Now page for how you can help on specific bills, or contact the Chair of the Legislative Committee, Doreen Cantor Paster, at doreen.paster [@] mdsierra.org to learn more.
+We identify annual priorities -- those bills that are especially critical to the environment -- and organize to promote them.
+We also monitor legislation introduced throughout the Session and organize additional lobbying efforts as appropriate.
+Check out our Take Action Now page for how you can help on specific bills, or contact Legislative Committee Chair, Doreen Cantor Paster, at doreen.paster [@] mdsierra.org to learn more.

 1. Address climate change by increasing clean renewable energy in Maryland and decreasing dirty energy from incineration.

 - Increase the Renewable Portfolio Standard (RPS) in Maryland.
 (Fact sheet)

 - Expand access to solar energy throughout Maryland by allowing individual investment in community-scale solar projects.
 (Fact sheet)

 - Limit smog pollution from coal-fired power plants via health-protective emission standards.
 (Fact sheet)

 - Limit dirty energy from incineration, dirty biomass combustion, and black liquor.
 (Fact sheet)

 2. Protect Maryland from health and environmental dangers from fracking by placing an extended 8-year moratorium on fracking.
 (Fact sheet)

 3. Support a clean and economically-vibrant Chesapeake Bay.

 - Continue to defend the Bay from pollution from contaminated run-off due to impermeable (paved) surfaces.